Serraphim-01/T-Office/FULL_DOCUMENTATION.md

 Important: HR Users features are dependent on the main HR Users page access.
 When the main HR Users page (`hr/users`) is disabled for a department, all related sub-features are automatically inaccessible.
 When the main HR Users page is enabled, individual HR Users features can be selectively enabled or disabled.

+##### Support Staff Features
+- **hr/users/assign-support-staff** - Allows users to assign support staff to other users for offboarding scenarios
+- **hr/users/view-support-staff** - Allows users to view support staff assignments for users

+Important: Support Staff features are dependent on the main HR Users page access.
+When the main HR Users page (`hr/users`) is disabled for a department, all related sub-features are automatically inaccessible.
+When the main HR Users page is enabled, individual Support Staff features can be selectively enabled or disabled.

 #### Wiki Features
 The following wiki features can be controlled per department:
 - **resources/wiki/create** - Allows users to access the create wiki page